Pelochus/ezrknpu/README.md

 Keep in mind this repo is focused for:
 - Installing what's needed for Linux and running on the SBC directly.
 - Rockchip RK3588, but I accept contributions for running on other compatible Rockchip SoCs.
+- Using NPU driver 0.9.6 or higher (for basically any LLM except the smallest like Qwen 1.8).
+Check it with `dmesg | grep -i rknpu`
 - You are running either Debian 11 or Ubuntu 22.04 or later versions.
 Derivatives should possibly work fine too.

 ## Quick Install